 In 2016, BTI Litigation Outlook 2017 named Fish one of the “Most Feared Firms in Litigation,” ranking the firm in the top 15 firms nationally and rated Mr. Stodghill’s litigation group as either a “Standout” or “Honor Roll” for complex commercial litigation, class actions, product liability litigation, securities and finance litigation and complex employment litigation.

-- Mr. Stodghill has been named a Texas Super Lawyer by Texas Monthly for each of the 13 years in which the publication has been in existence.
+- Stodghill has been named a Texas Super Lawyer by Texas Monthly for each of the 14 years in which the publication has been in existence.

-- Mr. Stodghill was recognized among the country’s top business litigators in the 2008 and 2010 issues of Super Lawyers Corporate Counsel Edition.
+- Stodghill was recognized among the country’s top business litigators in the nation by Super Lawyers Corporate Counsel Edition.

-- Mr. Stodghill was named to the litigation section of the 2011 and 2012 Super Lawyers Business Edition.
+- Stodghill has been named to the national litigation section of the Super Lawyers Business Edition.

-- Mr. Stodghill was named one of the top 15 business defense attorneys in North Texas in 2009 by the Dallas Business Journal.
+- Stodghill has been named one of the top 15 business defense attorneys in North Texas by the Dallas Business Journal.

-- For the last fifteen years Mr. Stodghill has had an AV Rating by Martindale-Hubbell, the highest rating for ethics and ability.
+- For the last twenty years Mr. Stodghill has had an AV Rating by Martindale-Hubbell, the highest rating for ethics and ability.

-- In 2012, Corporate Counsel and The American Lawyer listed Mr. Stodghill as a “Top Rated Lawyer in Commercial Litigation.”
+- Corporate Counsel and The American Lawyer have nationally rated Mr. Stodghill as a “Top Rated Lawyer in Commercial Litigation.”